 In July 2014 a TV anime based on a Japanese arcade game called PriPara started airing.
-The series was an alternate universe spinoff of a previous anime and arcade game, Pretty Rhythm, carrying over several themes from its predecessor.
-I began watching it the same week it started, having watched the last Pretty Rhythm series before it and it didn’t take long until I found myself in love with this brand new idol anime aimed at young girls.
+The series was an alternate universe spin-off of a previous anime and arcade game, Pretty Rhythm, carrying over several themes from its predecessor.
+We began watching it the same week it started, having watched the last Pretty Rhythm series before it and it didn’t take long until we found ourselves in love with this brand new idol anime aimed at young girls.

-As I’m writing this, the series is about to wrap up its third and final season.
+As we’re writing this, the series is about to wrap up its third season.
 After 140 episodes and 3 theatrical films PriPara will be going through a rebranding and relaunch next month with a new cast and theme.
-So I felt it was only appropriate to write about why PriPara is so incredibly special to me as a send-off to years of heartwarming entertainment.
-I’m going to be talking about plenty of story details, so consider this your spoiler warning.
-Though I’ll add that PriPara is a series that can very much be enjoyed for the first time despite knowing these details, as I myself took an extended break from the series during which much was spoiled for me.
+So we felt it was only appropriate to write about why PriPara is so incredibly special to us as a send-off to years of heart-warming entertainment.
+We’re going to be talking about plenty of story details, so consider this your spoiler warning.
+Though we’ll add that PriPara is a series that can very much be enjoyed for the first time despite knowing these details, as we also took an extended break from the series during which much was spoiled for us.

 So let’s go on a journey of breaking gender norms, healing trauma and finding acceptance in PriPara.

 So let’s first answer the obvious question; what is PriPara?
 The name is pronounced “puri-para” and it’s short for Prism Paradise, but that doesn’t really tell you anything of importance.
 PriPara is a story about a world similar to our own where every girl in the world receives, at some point in her life, what’s called a PriTicket.
 With a PriTicket, she can enter what is essentially a gigantic virtual world known as PriPara.
 When a girl steps inside PriPara, she transforms into an avatar based on her personality.
 Not unlike your traditional magical girl anime, these transformations can both change physical details and the girl’s outfit.